-Enjoy this except!
+Until then, enjoy this except!

 The old woman bent her gray head against the frigid wind blowing in from the English Channel as she struggled along the rocky Brittany seaboard.
 The French province had 750 miles of coastline, all of it inclement during the month of March.
 And on this particular March day in 1944, the wind seemed set on toppling her over.
 She was determined to stay her course, however, and shuffled on.

 The old man traveling with her also struggled.
 He appeared less steady than she was and occasionally took her arm to regain his footing.
 It was obvious from his gait, even to the most casual observer, that his left leg was painful.
 To make matters worse, the wooden sabots they wore were not suitable walking shoes for hiking along such a rutted road.